Suisun Bay Channel

 N/A

-• Using a contract clamshell dredge due to the endangered Delta Smelt within the channel.
+• FY25 dredging completed using clamshell due to the endangered Delta Smelt and Long Fin Smelt within the channel.

-• Using a contract clamshell dredge due to the endangered Delta Smelt within the channel.
+• A contract clamshell dredge was used due to the endangered Delta Smelt within the channel.

 • ERDC, SPN, and SPK, to evaluate fish entrainment on clamshell dredging and compare with the hopper dredging for any potential impacts to the Delta Smelt.